INDIVIDUALIZED CARE IN THE BABY-FRIENDLY HOSPITAL INITIATIVE

 Click here to read the entire statement about Individualized Care in the Baby-Friendly Hospital Initiative

-ABM SUPPLEMENTATION GUIDEClick here to open ABM’s recently released Clinical Protocol #3: Supplementary Feedings in the Healthy Term Breastfed Neonate.
-It was released on-line on March 15, 2017.
+Click here to open the Academy of Breastfeeding Medicine’s Clinical Protocol #3: Supplementary Feedings in the Healthy Term Breastfed Neonate.
 Please note that ABM offers the following guidance regarding their protocols which aligns with BFUSA’s statement on individualized care:

 “These protocols serve only as guidelines for the care of breastfeeding mothers and infants and do not delineate an exclusive course of treatment or serve as standards of medical care.